 Translations of the main information panels in the Gallery into a number of different languages for non-English speakers.

 Copies of all the text (labels and panels) in the exhibition.

 For visitors who might find it difficult to see some of the detail in the works in the exhibition.

 For visitors who wear a hearing aid, to help them hear the audio guide better.

 These typically contain a selection of games and trails for families with children.

-To exit the exhibition you must make your way back into the Green Room where, at the far end you will find an exit door.
-When you leave the Green Room you come into a brightly lit space.
+When you leave the small Blue Room you come into a brightly lit space.
 There may be a slight flickering effect from the lights.
-In front of you is a place for visitors to return their audio guide.
+In front of you, at the opposite end of the landing, is a place for visitors to return their audio guide.
 You put the headphones on the rack and the audio player machine in the box on the desk.
 To the left is a short staircase which leads to staff areas of the Gallery and a lecture space, but this is not part of the exhibition.

-Turn right and you will be back at the audio guide desk.
-You can give back other borrowed guides and equipment here.
+You can give back other borrowed guides and equipment at the Audio Guide desk.

 The entrance to the shop is in the Gallery Foyer, you can visit the shop before or after the exhibition.